-Science 2-LS2-2 Develop a simple model that mimics the function of an animal in dispersing seeds or pollinating plants.
+Sci 2-LS2-2 Students who demonstrate understanding can: Develop a simple model that mimics the function of an animal in dispersing seeds or pollinating plants.

-Science 4-LS1-2 Use a model to describe that animals receive different types of information through their senses, process the information in their brain, and respond to the information in different ways.
+Sci 4-LS1-2 Students who demonstrate understanding can: Use a model to describe that animals' receive different types of information through their senses, process the information in their brain, and respond to the information in different ways.